sigmdel/xiao_esp32c6_sketches/README.md

 ## Introduction

 The XIAO ESP32C6 is a recent addition to the Seeed Studio XIAO series of diminutive development boards.
-It is based on the Espressif ESP32-C3 SoC which, unlike other Espressif microcontrollers, has a RISC-V core.
+It is based on the Espressif ESP32-C6 SoC which is the second Espressif microcontroller based on a RISC-V core.

 ## PlatformIO Notes

 The current  <a href="https://github.com/platformio/platform-espressif32/releases" target="_blank">platform</a> (version 6.7.0 dated May 14, 2024) for Espressif 32 bit devices available in PlatformIO (PIO) is based on version 2.0.16 of the ESP32 Arduino core.
 Consequently it does not support the XIAO ESP32C6.
 For that reason, these sketches cannot be easily compiled in PIO.
-Nevertheless the directory structure and file names are such that it should be easy to add this support when PIO is updated.
+Nevertheless the directory structure and file names are such that it will be easy to add this support when PIO is updated.

 ## Arduino IDE Notes